ss-lab-cancerunit/SenescenceKG/README.md

-# SenescenceKG: An integrative knowledge graph of cellular senescence
+# An integrative knowledge graph of cellular senescence

 ### Welcome to my master's thesis!